cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 After signers perform round two and send their signature shares to the Coordinator, the Coordinator performs the `aggregate` operation and publishes the resulting signature.
-Note that here we do not specify the Coordinator as validating each signature schare, as if any signature share is invalid, the resulting joint signature will similarly be invalid.
-Deployments that wish to validate signature shares can do so using the `verify_signature_share` function in {{frost-round-two}}
+As described in {{frost-round-two}}, the Coordinator MUST validate each Signer's signature share before aggregation.

 ~~~
   Inputs: